 SAIIE strongly promotes the cocurriccular activities, because it’s a great tool for students to learn and immerse themselves into the Spanish culture.
 Through these activities students will be able to find out more about the city, Spanish customs, culture, language, food, etc, which will complement their education in class.

-Throughout the term, every week the school will organize activities in the evening from Monday through Thursday.
+Throughout the term, the school will organize activities in the evening.

 We are very flexible with all the activities and will change them to meet the needs of our students.